pupilfirst/wd201-scripts/nodejs-deep-dive/todo-using-closure/README.md

   all = []
 ```
 Here, we will keep the list of all todos inside the `all` array.
+A To-do, would have three properties: title, dueDate, completed (of type boolean).
+And inside the `all` array, we will store To-dos as an object.
+For ex. `{ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }`

 Next, let's define the` add()` function.
 ```js